Rafael A. López

 ︎︎︎film/video

-Rafael Alejandro López is a Venezuelan-Swiss filmmaker and graphic designer, based in Los Angeles.
+Rafael Alejandro López is a Venezuelan-Swiss filmmaker, reformed graphic designer and Alien, based in Los Angeles.

-Heavily influenced by Nina Menkes’ teaching throughout their time at CalArts, López’s approach to filmmaking strives to combat the pre-established patriarchal norms of mainstream visual language by centering humanity over entertainment.
+Heavily influenced by Nina Menkes and Janice Tanaka’s mentoring, López’s approach to filmmaking strives to combat the pre-established patriarchal norms of mainstream visual language by centering humanity over entertainment within and beyond the frame.

 about